documente/phrase/README.md

 }
 ```

 This declarative approach offers inherent flexibility and facilitates test reuse.
-It eliminates the need for investing time and effort in a Page Object Pattern, mitigating the risk of misalignment with your evolving application.
+It eliminates the need for investing time and effort in a Page Object Pattern, mitigating the risk of misalignment with the evolving application under test.

 ### Fluent Component Selection